U.S. Press Freedom Tracker

 Assault

-A protester throws a flare toward law enforcement officers in the Little Tokyo neighborhood of downtown Los Angeles on June 9, 2025.
-An agency staff photographer was shot with multiple crowd-control munitions while documenting the immigration protests.
+A protester throws a flare toward law enforcement in the Little Tokyo neighborhood of downtown Los Angeles on June 9, 2025.
+Agency photojournalist Chelsea Lauren was shot with multiple crowd-control munitions while documenting the immigration protests.

-An agency staff photographer was shot with multiple crowd-control munitions by law enforcement while documenting anti-deportation protests in Los Angeles, California, on June 9, 2025.
+Chelsea Lauren, a staff photojournalist for Shutterstock, was shot with multiple crowd-control munitions by law enforcement while documenting anti-deportation protests in Los Angeles, California, on June 9, 2025.

 The protests began June 6 in response to federal raids in and around Los Angeles of workplaces and areas where immigrant day laborers gathered, amid the Trump administration’s larger immigration crackdown.
 After demonstrators clashed with LA law enforcement officers and federal agents, President Donald Trump called in the California National Guard and then the U.S. Marines over the objections of California Gov. Gavin Newsom and LA Mayor Karen Bass.

-The photojournalist, who asked to remain anonymous because the agency they work for did not authorize them to speak about the incident publicly, told the U.S. Press Freedom Tracker that they were struck with a munition within 15 minutes of arriving to cover the immigration protests on June 9.
+Lauren told the U.S. Press Freedom Tracker that she was struck with a munition within 15 minutes of arriving to cover the immigration protests on June 9.
 The demonstrations were centered around the Metropolitan Detention Center in downtown LA’s Little Tokyo neighborhood.

-“I’ve always done a good job of avoiding less-lethals: I’ve actually never been hit before in all of 2020, all the protests I did, because I do a very good job of identifying myself to the police,” the photojournalist said.
+“I’ve always done a good job of avoiding less-lethals: I’ve actually never been hit before in all of 2020, all the protests I did, because I do a very good job of identifying myself to the police,” she said.

-That day, the photojournalist said, they did the same: identifying themselves to the line of Los Angeles County sheriff’s deputies and Los Angeles police officers and receiving permission to cross.
-They also said they were wearing press credentials issued by both departments, as well as a vest labeled with ‘Press’ in large letters.
+That day, Lauren said, she did the same: identifying herself to the line of Los Angeles County sheriff’s deputies and Los Angeles police officers and receiving permission to cross.
+She also said she was wearing press credentials issued by both departments, as well as a vest labeled with ‘Press’ in large letters.

-While the majority of protesters were a block and a half away, one or two individuals were using what the photojournalist described as a white tank for cover to launch fireworks at police.
+While the majority of protesters were a block and a half away, one or two individuals were using what Lauren described as a white tank for cover to launch fireworks at police.
 One of the individuals told the other that they needed to get closer to the police line.

-The photojournalist said they weren’t surprised when law enforcement began firing at the protester, who ducked down and retreated.
-But they were shocked when officers targeted them next with a 40 mm munition.
+Lauren said she wasn’t surprised when law enforcement began firing at the protester, who ducked down and retreated.
+But she was shocked when officers targeted her next with a 40 mm munition.

-“I was sitting there shooting and I was looking at my camera and then all of a sudden I get hit in the thigh,” they said.
+“I was sitting there shooting and I was looking at my camera and then all of a sudden I get hit in the thigh,” Lauren told the Tracker.
 “I was there with my cameras in the middle of the street.
 I shoot Canon, and the Canon lenses are pretty identifiable, the 70-200 mm specifically: It’s like a beige-white color.
 There’s no way they could have mistaken me for anything but press.

 “So I kind of looked over and put my arms in the air like, ‘What the hell!
 What the hell is wrong with you guys?’
 They’re not supposed to shoot people unless they’re being a threat, and I so obviously was not.
 It was like they were just having target practice for fun or something.”